Doping-dependent charge- and spin-density wave orderings in a monolayer of Pb adatoms on Si(111): Introduction

 Theoretically, the phase diagram of Pb adatoms deposited on a Si(111) surface is one of the most poorly-understood features in this class of compounds.
 Similarly to the Si(111):Sn material, the Bravais lattice of the Pb adatom system is rotated by $30^{\circ}$ with respect to the substrate.
 A known peculiarity of the triangular lattice is a high degree of frustration that can lead to a non-trivial competition between different ordering phenomena.
 In addition, Si(111):Pb displays very strong on-site and spatial electron-electron interactions~\cite{PhysRevLett.110.166401}, which makes the system an ideal candidate to study charge and spin fluctuations.
 Finally, one would also expect noticeable effects related to the SOC, since the Pb adatoms have a sufficiently large atomic number~\cite{PhysRevB.94.224418}.
-In particular, the SOC results in a splitting of the Fermi surface, which can be observed experimentally.
+In particular, the SOC results in a splitting of the Fermi surface, which can be observed experimentally in the quasiparticle interference pattern.
 Additionally, the SOC gives rise to the magnetic Dzyaloshinskii–Moriya interaction, which, in turn, can lead to the formation of chiral spin textures with non-commensurate ordering vectors~\cite{PhysRevB.94.224418}.
+Previous calculations on the phases of this system made use of methods unable to properly account for the short and long-range correlations appearing in this system, such as DFT~\cite{PhysRevLett.120.196402}, Hartree-Fock~\cite{PhysRevB.94.224418} and cluster methods~\cite{PhysRevLett.123.086401}, or approaches that do not include magnetic fluctuations~\cite{Hansmann_2013}.
+Notably, DFT predicts a metallic behavior~\cite{PhysRevLett.120.196402}, whereas more correlated methods converge to a Mott insulating behavior~\cite{PhysRevB.94.224418, Hansmann_2013}.

+Experimentally, it was observed that the Si(111):Pb system indeed shows a non-trivial behavior related to the above-mentioned features.
+Several different arrangements of the atoms on the surface were identified, namely a ${\sqrt{3}\times\sqrt{3}}$ phase with respect to the underlying Si surface, a ${3\times3}$ phase, and a ${\sqrt{7}\times\sqrt{3}}$ phase.
+Recent findings indicate the presence of superconductivity in the ${\sqrt{7}\times\sqrt{3}}$ at low temperatures~\cite{Brun2014, Brun_2016} as well as chiral superconductivity in the Si(111):Sn system~\cite{Ming2023}.
+Unknown superconductive phases could appear also in other surface reconstructions of Si(111):Pb, likely coexisting with magnetic phases or CDW.
+The lattice distortion would likely play a crucial role as well.
+Due to the similarities with Si(111):Sn, we would expect the chirality to be still present.
+In addition to that, the strong spin-orbit coupling could even lead to more exotic forms of superconductivity~\cite{PhysRevLett.87.037004}.